CamilleSylla/nba/README.md

 # NBA PLAYER INSPECTOR

-This can provide you NBA players stats from 2023 season.\
+This app give you an overview of NBA players and their stats from 2023 season.\
 Made by **Camille Sylla** fullstack JavaScript developer.

 Take a look at [https://camillesylla.github.io/nba/](https://camillesylla.github.io/nba/)

+_This app is not responsive_

 ## 1. Stack